forgetfulskybro/Mod-Manager/Tkinker Manager/README.md

 # Mod-Manager
-Cyberpunk 2077 terminal based Mod Manager
+Cyberpunk 2077 tkinker based Mod Manager
 - Main files are from [Mod Manager from Nexus Mods](https://www.nexusmods.com/cyberpunk2077/mods/10826)
 - Adds functionality to the process to check for mod updates and reminder to update mods.
+- This new version uses Tkinker which is a UI toolkit for Python.
+Instead of a terminal it has an interface.

 ## Files ##
 **[manager.py]**
 This is the script that controls the entire process by letting you install, uninstall, check mods, and update mods.

 **[start.bat]**
-Double click to launch `manager.py`
+This file makes `manager.py` run by using a Python script.

+**[manager.vbs]**
+This file starts `start.bat` without opening Command Prompt.
+It's not needed necessarily but if you get annoyed of Command Prompt every time you use `start.bat` then I recommend using this file.

 **[mods.json]**
 This file will be created when the script is launched.
 Keep this file with `manager.py`